-Our critically acclaimed, top Michelin rated (2012 & 2013), moderately priced, Upper East Side NYC French Restaurant, Marché du Sud, is inspired by markets of the Mediterranean region and their gastronomic specialties.
-We are a gourmet casual French restaurant (with French Bistro offerings), French bakery & market, and wine bar all under one roof, plus a magical French garden with (enclosed outdoor seating) in the back that seats up to 40 (perfect for large groups or parties).
+Our critically acclaimed, top Michelin rated (2012, 2013 & 2014), moderately priced, Upper East Side NYC French Restaurant, Marché du Sud, is inspired by markets of the Mediterranean region and their gastronomic specialties.
+We are a gourmet casual French restaurant and local neighborhood facorite (with French Bistro offerings), French bakery & market, and wine bar all under one roof, plus a magical French garden with (enclosed outdoor seating) in the back that seats up to 40 (perfect for large groups or parties).

-Our specialty in the restaurant is Alsatian Tarte Flambée, or “French Pizza”, and is consistently praised by NYC’s top food writers (we offer ten variations of our low-fat, low-calorie French Pizza).
+Our most popular dishes include our bistro burger, homemade foie gras terrine, Chef’s country paté, beef short ribs, our grilled & herb crusted (served over sautéed kale artichoke hearts), our extensive cheese & charcuterie plates, and our duck confit.
+Additionally, we offer a critically acclaimed brunch which includes 2 hours of unlimited Mimosas and Bloody Mary’s; you can also order à la carte.
+A specialty in the restaurant is Alsatian Tarte Flambée, or “French Pizza”, and is consistently praised by NYC’s top food writers (we offer ten variations of our low-fat, low-calorie French Pizza).
 We were the first French restaurant in NYC offering French Pizza – once you taste them you will be amazed that no one has brought this low-calorie delight to NYC besides our top reviewed French Chef.
-Our other specialties are our signature burgers, including a duck and fresh foie gras burger, as well as our extensive cheese & charcuterie plates.
+We offer ample vegan and vegetarian options (in addition to a child friendly menu).

 On the market side, toward the front of Marché du Sud, our French bakery offers homemade French croissants, breads, pastries and tarts, as well as our espresso bar.
 As you move along, our ceiling height wooden shelves are filled with French gourmet delicacies that you won’t find elsewhere.
 Toward the back are refrigerated cases of hand picked fine cheeses and homemade charcuterie and sausages.